GCPartner/datadog-eventarc-cloud-functions/tutorial.md

 PNAP_CLIENT_SECRET="<my_pnap_client_secret>"
 ```
 ## Run the deployment script (STEP 4)
-Run the following command in the cloud shell
+Run the following command in the cloud shell to begin the deployment
 ```bash
 bash scripts/deploy.sh
 ```
+## Finish the configuration (STEP 5)
-This script will do almost everything for you, it will automatically pause and ask you to do the following two steps:
+The script executed in the previous step will do almost everything for you, it will automatically pause and ask you to do the following two steps:
 * Adding the EventArc integration to DataDog
   * Login to the DataDog App
   * Click Integrations > Integrations